Skip to main content

 caution

-You should replace the configuration with your own Casdoor instance, especially the clientId, clientSecret and the jwtPublicKey.
+Replace the configuration values with your own Casdoor instance, especially the clientId, clientSecret, and jwtPublicKey.

-When you need the authentication who access your app, you can send the target url and redirect to the login page provided by Casdoor.
+When you need to authenticate users who access your app, you can send the target URL and redirect to the login page provided by Casdoor.

-Please be sure that you have added the callback url (e.g. http://localhost:8080/login) in application configuration in advance.
+Make sure you have added the callback URL (e.g. http://localhost:8080/login) in the application configuration beforehand.

 @Resource